 Fire Inspector's Office

-Fire Inspector Mike Oakley is certified by the Tennessee Fire and Codes Enforcement Academy as a Fire/Building Inspector.
+Fire Inspector Mike Oakley is certified by the Tennessee Department of Commerce and Insurance as a Fire/Building Inspector.
 Oakley conducts all commercial business fire inspections throughout the city.
 He verifies that the businesses within the city limits conform to the fire codes and that buildings are safe.

 He also oversees the maintenance and assists with repairs on the city's flood warning system, and responds to fire and EMS emergencies as needed.